 Inspired and encouraged by Tom Brown Jr. and Ingwe, Jon went on to pioneer the blending of Native mentoring and cultural techniques from around the world with a broad array of modern tools for connecting with nature and developing refined and holistic tracking skills.
 The synthesis of all this has become what is now known as the “8 Shields Cultural Mentoring Model”.
 This model has now influenced well over 150 eco-community and nature education programs and schools in the United States, Canada and Europe, and is also used in his consulting for organizations, government agencies and communities worldwide.

 Forest Floor Wilderness Programs is proud to be informed and inspired by this rich heritage and compelling lineage.
 Due to the combination of high-quality instructors, proven mentoring techniques, and the utilization of curricular and cultural models based on the cycles of nature, response from the Asheville community has been overwhelmingly positive.
 From meager beginnings, with only 2 instructors/mentors and 8 children joining us once a week, Forest Floor has grown quickly in the years since it began.
-Spreading primarily by word-of-mouth, we now hserve well over 80 homeschool families on a regular basis, offering weekly programs for home-school families, bi-weekly programs for teens & public school children, week-long summer overnight & day camps, and classes for adults.
+Spreading primarily by word-of-mouth, we now offer weekly programs for home-school families, bi-weekly programs for teens & public school children, week-long summer overnight & day camps, and classes for adults.

 The Living Earth School